omerawwad/event-driven-microservic/README.md

 Best practice for deployment is to use AWS EKS (Elastic Kubernetes Service), but not in the free tier.
 > Amazon Elastic Kubernetes Service (EKS) is a managed Kubernetes service by AWS that allows you to deploy, scale, and operate containerized applications using Kubernetes without having to manage the control plane.

+### Deployment

+The app is already deployed on AWS EC2 Free Tier Server, but Kafka requiers 16 GB RAM or more and using `t2.micro` incountered jvm memory issues.

+#### NGINX

+Act as a
+- server with secured SSL to scure HTTPS communication
+- proxy
+- internal load balancer

+SSL Self Certificate Using OpenSSL

+#### AWS Load Balancer